raspberrypilearning/experimentai-project4/en/step_5.md

 play sound [boing v]
 ```

 The bubble you use on your sprite should match the sprite name.
-This is how the app compares the found song to your preferences for that playlist in the ML model.
+This is how the app compares the found song to your preferences for that in the ML model.

 --- /task ---